Leading Intercom’s AI Transformation

 As we grew, we split the product into different areas—customer support, in-product messaging, engagement—and each of those naturally developed its own more refined ICP.
 For example, our human support help desk product tends to serve companies with 1,000 to 2,000 people, typically online businesses.
 We do have customers bigger than that, but once you’re dealing with ‘teams of teams of teams,’ it sometimes requires features we haven’t built yet.

-I can really only speak to recruitment within our R&D org where we build, design, and manage the product.
-At our scale, we hire across a broad spectrum, from interns and fresh graduates all the way up to senior principal engineers, and our in-house AI team, that’s stacked with machine learning PHDs.
+I can really only speak to recruitment within our R&D org, where we build, design, and manage the product.
+At our scale, we hire across a broad spectrum, from interns and fresh graduates all the way up to senior principal engineers, and our in-house AI team, which is stacked with machine learning PhDs.
 The employer value proposition is different at each level.
 For interns or early-career folks, Intercom is a place where you’ll work on real production systems, writing AI code that actually ships.
 You’re on a live team, doing real work from day one.

 At the more senior end, we’re appealing to people who want to join a well-run product organization and work on top-tier AI technology.
 For example, Fin is one of the more widely deployed AI agents on the market, and it’s generating real revenue, tens of millions.
 If you want to work on meaningful AI products that are making a real impact, we offer that opportunity.